lilitom/cnn-nlp/README.md

 Character-level CNNs in NLP
 ========

-This packages contains the Theano-based Keras implementation of "Very Deep Convolutional Networks for Natural Language Processing" [Conneau et al. (2016)](https://arxiv.org/abs/1606.01781).
-This Keras implemenation contains the first type of deep model with 9 layers and uses max-pooling with kernel size 3 and stride 2.
-The code is easily adaptable to the deeper models.
+This packages contains a Theano-based Keras implementation of a Deep Character-level Convolutional Network inspired by "Very Deep Convolutional Networks for Natural Language Processing" [Conneau et al. (2016)](https://arxiv.org/abs/1606.01781).
+Our Deep Character-level CNN implemenation is based on a model with 9 layers and uses max-pooling with kernel size 3 and stride 2.
+However, we add two modifications that make our network more efficient.
+First, we move the Batchnormalization layer after the pooling layers, therefore successive convolutional layers are better able to capture nonlinearites.
+Second, we add a small amount of dropout regularization immediatley after the Batchnormalization.
+The code is easily adaptable to the deeper models, following block convolutional methodology in [Conneau et al. (2016)].

 Also this package contains the Keras implementation of "Character-level Convolutional Networks for Text Classificationin" neural network model by [Zhang et al. (2015)](https://arxiv.org/abs/1509.01626) that is available at [Crepe](https://github.com/zhangxiangxiao/Crepe), which was originally written with Torch.